RageLeague/GriftlandsExtraCardMod/README.md

 A mod for Griftlands.
 Adds some cards with interesting concepts to the game.

-It will be constantly updated.
+~~It will be constantly updated.~~ It will not be constantly updated.

 ## Install